matter-labs/zksync-web-era-docs/docs/dev/developer-guides/transactions/blocks.md

 Every block needs a unique hash, which we proposed for Web3 API compatibility.
 Additionally, to avoid confusing users, we employ the `keccak hash` function to make hashes appear to be random numbers.

 ### Block Properties
-- Timestamp: The current block's creation time as seconds since the Unix epoch
+- Timestamp: The current block's creation time in seconds since the Unix epoch
 - Block number: The unique sequential number for this block.
 - Gas limit: The current block gas limit, always returns `2^32-1`.
 - Coinbase:  The current block miner’s address, returns the [bootloader](../contracts/system-contracts.md#bootloader) address.